 In Monmouth County you can see Kortez’s work at Palette Gallery in the heart of Asbury Park NJ’s art district on Cookman Ave.
 He is also a member of a visual collaborative team created by Palette Gallery’s owner, Joseph Borzotta.
 The visual experiment is simply called “Mixtape“.
 The collective collaborates on canvases creating this spontaneous multimedia visual interaction between artists.
 Kortez states, “Joseph Borzotta has been a blessing as a friend and mentor over the past couple years.”
 You can see a conversation with the two on 5 Minutes with The Gallery Guy video blog that was just released on YouTube.
 The video gives you a taste of what Kortez brings to the table and where it all started.

 The Freehold Art Gallery has been key to not only exhibiting his art, the gallery has offered Kortez the opportunity to curate.
-His most recent project is the Rare Glimpse exhibit.
-The summer of 2017 Kortez created an exhibit titled CONNECTION(S).
+During Black History Month, The Rare Glimpse exhibit provided a platform to showcase other artists who have never exhibited in Freehold.
+In August of 2017, Kortez curated an exhibit titled CONNECTION(S).
 The show featured a diverse group of artists illustrating their personal connection to the African diaspora.
 The exhibit was part of the 2nd Annual African Diaspora Arts festival.
-The festival is now going into its 3rd year and Kortez is already preparing for the August 25th date.
-You can also follow the festival on Instagram and Twitter for updates and special events.
+The festival is now going into its 3rd year and the theme is “I’m Every Women, the women of the African Diaspora and beyond”.
+Kortez states, “This is continuing where the “Misogyny” exhibit left off”.
+So the festival and the exhibit is sure to be interesting.
+You can follow the festival on Instagram and Twitter for updates and other special events.